alcad1us/freshman-yolo-shape-detection/README.md

 ## Competition Note

-This project was developed as a part of a TEKNOFEST competition entry and advanced to the **final stage**.
+This project advanced to the **final stage** of the TEKNOFEST Unmanned Underwater Systems Competition (**state-recognized finalist**).

-Official finalist documentation is available in this repository.
+The official finalist certificate is available in the `/docs` directory.

+---

 ## Disclaimer

-This repository represents an **early-stage learning project** and doest not reflect my technical level.
+This repository represents an **early-stage learning project** and does not reflect my current technical level.
 It is shared for documentation and educational purposes.

+The included YOLO model and code are provided under the MIT License.
+Model weights are included for demonstration purposes only.